aerobatic/website/content/docs/custom-domains-ssl.md

 You can run the `aero domain` command again without any arguments to get a status update.
 Once provisioning is complete you will receive an email from `support@aerobatic.com` with instructions on how to configure your DNS records so that your domain resolves to your Aerobatic website.

 {{% alert warning %}}
 **ALERT** Receiving the verification email can sometimes trip people up.
-See the [troubleshooting section](#troubleshooting) at the bottom of this guide.
+See the [troubleshooting section](#trouble-receiving-validation-email) at the bottom of this guide.
+We suggest that you configure MX records for your domain or use your DNS providers mail forwarding service so you can receive email sent to `admin@yourdomain.com`.
 {{% /alert %}}

 ### DNS Settings